Suicide is a serious problem in Wisconsin and occurs among all groups of people. Suicide prevention is everybody's business.

 Suicide continues to grow as a public health issue in Wisconsin, and support is needed to help inform suicide prevention efforts in the state.
 Suicide in Wisconsin: Impact and Response is a new report that seeks to mobilize and guide coordinated action to reduce suicide attempts and deaths.

-The report, which will be released in late 2019, contains the state’s data on suicide and self-harm, as well as its suicide prevention plan, updating the two previous reports, The Burden of Suicide, 2014 (PDF) and the Wisconsin Suicide Prevention Strategy, 2015 (PDF) .
+The report, which will be released in November, contains the state’s data on suicide and self-harm, as well as its suicide prevention plan, updating the two previous reports, The Burden of Suicide, 2014 (PDF) and the Wisconsin Suicide Prevention Strategy, 2015 (PDF) .

 Five action steps for helping someone in emotional pain